Available Mondays and Tuesdays.

 - Trauma – recent and/or past complex trauma including abuse, neglect and emotional mis-attunement

 - Eating concerns such as anorexia, binge-eating, over-eating and bulimia nervosa

 - Emotional difficulties such as dysregulation and feeling overwhelmed

 - Anxiety including worry, panic, social anxiety, obsessive compulsive disorder and phobias

 Australian Health Practitioner Regulation Agency Reg.
 Number PSY0001897928

 Brooke has completed six years of intensive formal training in psychology during which she was awarded a university medal for outstanding scholarship (University of Western Sydney, 2009).
 Brooke has experience working in clinical research settings delivering assessment and treatment for a wide range of anxiety and mood concerns, emotion dysregulation and relationship issues.
 She also gained experience working within a multi-disciplinary team at Royal North Shore Hospital delivering individual and group-based interventions for chronic pain.
 Brooke has worked with children and their parents individually and in groups to overcome issues such as anxiety, divorce and separation, social skills deficits and behavioural problems.

 Before becoming a psychologist, Brooke worked in international education, so she has strong cross-cultural awareness and the ability to relate to people from a wide variety of backgrounds.

 In addition, Brooke has a strong research background, publishing several peer-reviewed research articles on the topics of chronic pain, personality, emotion dysregulation and neuroscience.
-She has a current affiliation with Neuroscience Research Australia.

 Please call the clinic on (02) 8937 0667 to book an appointment with Brooke.